goszpeti/conan_explorer/README.md

 - quick controls to switch between versions and channels

 Local Package Explorer
-- view for browsing through installed packages
+- tabbed view for browsing through installed packages
 - understand package settings at a glance from a shortened representation, e.g. Linux_x64_ggc7
-- supports copy/paste on file, open in file explorer, copy reference, etc. functions which are often needed in daily Conan workflow
+- supports rename/copy/cut/paste on file, open in file explorer, copy reference, etc. functions which are often needed in daily Conan workflow

 Conan Search
 - search for references in selected remotes